Your browser is out of date!

 • Rehabilitate existing curbs to guide water flow to the new infrastructure including underground storage and retention tanks.

-• All roofs, paved areas, yards, parking lots, playgrounds, etc. shall drain into a separate storm sewer system, or a combined sewer system, or to a place of disposal approved by the commissioner and in accordance with the requirements of the Department of Environmental Protection.
+• All roofs, paved areas, yards, parking lots, playgrounds, etc. shall drain into a separate storm sewer system, or a combined sewer system, or to a place of disposal approved by the commissioner and in accordance with the requirements of DEP.

 • Storm water shall not be drained into sewers intended for sewage only.